PeanutPiek/PiTV/README.md

 Full Customization:
   - You can develop your own Java Application, to integrate into the PiTV.
+    - Feel free to ask for Support or bring your own Insprition for an Application.
   - You can design the PiTV GUI on your own, including color management and content order.

 Hardware needed: